CLARIAH/wp6-missieven/docs/transcription.md

 If there are multiple footnotes to the same word, we concatenate the material of the footnotes (including their marks).
-However, this does not occur in this corpus/
+However, this does not occur in this corpus.

 ## Nodes